 5. Sweet Alyssum

-Sweet Alyssum (Lobularia maritima), also referred to as Sweet Alison, is a common flowering annual that will beautify your garden.
+Sweet Alyssum (Lobularia maritima), also called Sweet Alison, is a common flowering annual that beautifies your garden.

 It boasts low-growing stature with tons of tiny blooms colored in white, pink, and purple, mainly used to cover the garden.